-HPCON Level Charlie:
+HPCON Level Bravo:

 The Secretary of Defense signed a memo to transition to a conditions-based phased approach to personnel movement and travel restrictions.
 While the COVID-19 pandemic still presents risk to DOD Service members, their families, and our civilian workforce, improving conditions warrant a transition in our approach to domestic and overseas personnel travel to a conditions-based, phased approach to personnel movement and travel.

 HQ USINDOPACOM and USINDOPACOM facilities COVID-19 health protection protocols and procedures remain unchanged.
 They include: